Is Acrisure Stadium Grass or Turf? | Easily Explained

 The days of players having to play on a frozen field, and landing on a tough, frozen surface are gone.

-Heinz field has a very unique and extremely convenient irrigation system, as they use a Hunter Genesis controller.
+Acrisure Stadium has a unique and extremely convenient irrigation system, as it uses a Hunter Genesis controller.

 This controller allows field operators to provide different sections of the field the extra attention that they may need (after the wear and tear of a game), to keep the field in pristine condition.